 It's fairly easy to check which version of Android you're using, although it does vary by device.

 Alternatively, you could search for 'Android' or 'Android version' in the search bar of the Settings menu.

-The most recent version of Android is Android 10.
-If you're not running this, you're not necessarily at risk, but the older the version, the greater the need to consider upgrading your phone, and of course, the more important to follow the advice in this guide.
+The most recent version is Android 12.
+If you're not running this version you're not necessarily at risk, but the older the version, the greater the need to consider upgrading your phone.
+And of course, the more important to follow the advice in this guide.

-The most recent version of iOS is version 13.
-However, iOS 12 is still being refreshed with security updates to help support older phones.
+The most recent version of iOS is version 15.
+However, earlier versions may still be refreshed with security updates to help support older phones.
 If your iPhone is running iOS 11 or earlier, you should consider upgrading the device.

 Unlike Android, which is used by a number of manufacturers, iOS is a closed operating system.
 Apple doesn't share its source code with app developers or users of its products, so there's a lower chance of attackers finding vulnerabilities in its system.
 For that reason, many believe that iOS is a safer operating system.